XertroV/tm-map-monitor/Design.md

 - SQLite db
 - each map has a frequency for checking
-- most maps just once a day
+- most maps just once a day or like every 8 hrs

 -